 More articles to check out:

-Besides its reasonable pricing, our resident woodworkers chose Minwax 21600000 among the best epoxy wood fillers because it has a quick drying time.
+Besides its reasonable pricing, I chose Minwax 21600000 among the best epoxy wood fillers because it has a quick drying time.

 It also responds well to different wooden surfaces, making the product an excellent all-around material.
-Because of these features, we don’t doubt they’ll be handy around the workshop.
+With these characteristics, it’s undoubtedly a valuable product to have around the workshop.